How to Prevent Insulin Related Weight Gain

 1. Take Insulin as prescribed by your doctor.

 Do not be tempted to cut back or stop insulin medication on your own.
-However, feel free to talk to your doctor about other diabetes medication which may enhance your chances of losing weight or enable you to reduce your dosage.
+However, feel free to talk to your doctor about other diabetes medications that may enhance your chances of losing weight or enable you to reduce your dosage.

 Please review our business at: Google Yelp Facebook